King fifty, late Shepherd blast unable to prevent series loss

-King fifty, late Shepherd blast unable to prevent series lossTuesday, December 14, 2021
+King fifty, late Shepherd blast unable to prevent series lossWednesday, December 15, 2021

 |

-KARACHI, Pakistan (CMC) – Late fireworks from Romario Shepherd rattled Pakistan briefly but the hosts held their nerve to carve out a nine-run victory in the second Twenty20 International and condemn West Indies to a series defeat on Tuesday.
+KARACHI, Pakistan (CMC) — Late fireworks from Romario Shepherd rattled Pakistan briefly but the hosts held their nerve to carve out a nine-run victory in the second Twenty20 International and condemn West Indies to a series defeat here yesterday.

 On five then after entering at the fall of King's wicket in the previous over, Shepherd injected hope into the run chase with a cavalier unbeaten 35 from only 19 balls, with two fours and two sixes.